hyblocker/hekky-shader-docs/src/pages/en/shaders/hekky-pbr/reference.md

 : Inverts the roughness map.
 Enable this if you want to use smoothness instead of roughness.

 Enable POM
-: Enables Parallax Occlusion Mapping
+: Enables Parallax Occlusion Mapping.

 Height Map
 : Displacement or Height map texture, and how far it will protrude inwards.